staticlibs/staticlib_json/README.md

 See [StaticlibsDependencies](https://github.com/staticlibs/wiki/wiki/StaticlibsDependencies) for more details about dependency management with Staticlibs.

-To build this project manually:
+To build this project manually (without Staticlib toolchains):

  * checkout all the dependent projects
  * configure these projects using the same output directory: